Using protoc Plugins

 extension.
 The file extension must match one of the extensions specified in the %PATHEXT%

 environment variable.
-The above example would therefore match protoc-gen-grpc-java.EXE
+The above example would therefore match protoc-gen-grpc-java.EXE on Windows,

 as an example.